HutchBook.com

 Your bottles can be made to use either the Hutchinson Patent Stoppers or corks and fasteners equally well, so that it would be advisable for all Bottlers to order their new bottles with necks for our Patent Stopper, then if they desire to use the Patent Stopper they can do so, or they can use corks and fasteners, knowing that they can change to stoppers at any time if they wish.

 Although there is no documentation indicating W. H. Hutchinson & Son, the glass manufacturers, or bottlers referred to bottles that could be sealed with either corks or Hutchinson stoppers as “transitional” bottles, the term is appropriate, as a soft drink industry transition was definitely underway.
-As a closing argument for their sales pitch, Hutchinson’s 1889 catalog suggested:

 Our Patent Stoppers give universal satisfaction to customers, and when they once use them, they will have no more bottles stopped with corks.